conal/quotes/quotes.md

 "All religions are equally sublime to the ignorant, useful to the politician and ridiculous to the philosopher." - Lucretius

-"Your task is not to seek for love, but merely to seek and find all the barriers within yourself that you have built against it." - Rumi

 "Our life is frittered away by detail.
 Simplify, simplify." - Henry David Thoreau

 "What we think, we become." - Buddha (via Garr Reynolds)